ztalbot2000/My100/README.md

 <LI>Fastening holes for an enclosure is mandatory feature.
 Any fumes from a 3D printer should be externally vented as they are extremely harmful.
 <LI>Build plate is 350 X 350mm.
 The height is at 200mm as I prove in the design, but is easily changed via equations of VSLength.
 <LI>End stops and some sort of probe for bed leveling will be added as if you ever used a cheap 3D printer, leveling can be a nightmare.
+<LI>Gantry steppers moved from within frame to electronics below so steppers will not be susceptible to heat issues.
 </UL>
 <BR><BR>